 Xkeban is a Mexican-American partnership dedicated to celebrating indigenous culture and community while supporting sustainable tourism efforts.

-The co-founders of Xkeban, Jill McCaughan and Miguel Rojas Perez, met on Isla Mujeres in the late 1990s, where Jill was conducting social scientific research on tourism for her doctoral degree.
-Miguel was performing on the island as a member of Mezme, a musical group dedicated to playing indigenous Mexican and Andean music.
-Sharing an interest in all things cultural, as well as a deep love for the island, they began to collaborate on the early stages of this project, which culminated in an academic book, Abjection and Its Correction in Ethnographic Studies: Communication Issues in the Cultural Tourism of Isla Mujeres, Mexico.
+The original concept of Xkeban was born when Jill McCaughan first visited Isla Mujeres in the late 1990s and fell in love with this beautiful island, her people, and her culture.
+She decided to conduct social scientific research on tourism for her doctoral degree there, searching for the answers to the questions that islanders felt would help better the lives of the inhabitants.
+Sharing an interest in all things cultural, as well as a deep love for the island, she and many islanders began to collaborate on the early stages of this project, which culminated in an academic book, Abjection and Its Correction in Ethnographic Studies: Communication Issues in the Cultural Tourism of Isla Mujeres, Mexico.

-Now, we are thrilled to finally have the resources to fulfill our promise to Isla Mujeres and her people: to create touristic products that celebrate the culture and history of Isla Mujeres, sharing the profits with the island community.
-Click here to learn about our namesake, Xkeban.
+Now, she has entered into a partnership with Toña Pool, who lives in Isla Mujeres and who sells artisanal goods in the Municipal Market.
+We are thrilled to finally have the resources to fulfill our promise to Isla Mujeres and her people: to create touristic products that celebrate the culture and history of Isla Mujeres, sharing the profits with the island community.
+Click here to learn about our namesake, Xkeban, and be sure to visit Toña when you are in Isla Mujeres and pick up a few authentic souvenirs for yourself and your friends!

 Join our team by purchasing our products and sharing our story with your friends who love Isla Mujeres, too.
-Visit our Online Store today!
+Visit our Online Store to see what we have to offer, and then visit Toña in the Municipal Market!

 At Xkeban, our mission is to offer authentic, tangible memories for cultured travelers....while supporting host communities.